wcarhart/willcarh.art/content/experience.md

 detail: Graduated **magna cum laude** with a B.S. in Computer Science and a minor in Mathematics
 detail: Led a four person team to develop an iOS application to find nearby happy hours at bars and restaurants in San Diego - contributed the majority of the code, moving the team through **user story generation**, **design proposals**, and **software development** - utilizing Swift 4, Objective-C, iOS 11, Firebase, CoreLocation, and Yelp, Uber, and Lyft APIs
 detail: Wrote a plethora of other software tools, including **lightweight servers**, **DNS resolvers**, audio streaming applications, a VPN powered by **Dijkstra's Algorithm**, and much more
-languagesAndLibraries: Java, Python, Swift, C, Ruby/Rails
+languagesAndLibraries: Java, Python, Swift, C, Objective-C, Ruby/Rails, VHDL
 tools: git, GitHub
 platforms: Linux (Red Hat), iOS, Windows 8, macOS
 infrastructure: Firebase, GNU Make